 Zeeland based Herman Miller had filed a lawsuit against New York based Madison Seating, accusing the latter of misrepresentation and misinformation.
 The case filed in 2015 has a rather simple core issue.
 Madison Seating was not an authorized reseller of Herman Miller furniture at the time but it was selling its chairs and other items without mentioning if they were brand new or pre-owned and by extension in used condition.

 Madison Seating had indeed mentioned Herman Miller as one of the brands it represents on the official website and it did use official furniture images.
 Customers were shown quality images of swanky furniture and were actually sold pre-owned or used, knockoffs or replicas.
-Many customers were probably aware of such a reality since they paid far less than what Herman Miller usually charges for its new furniture.
+Many customers were probably aware of such a reality since they paid far less than what Herman Miller usually charges for its new furniture, believes Arcata Car Accident Lawyer.
 However, Herman Miller chose to take Madison Seating to court for false representation and misinformation campaign.

 This is not the first time Herman Miller has taken action against an online reseller.
 It had previously used ecommerce sites and brick & mortar retail stores for representing the brand without proper authorization.
 Strangely though, there has been no word on the eventual settlement.
 Herman Miller simply stated that the issues have been resolved with Madison Seating and that there are no pending concerns.
 However, no one knows exactly what the terms of the settlement were, if Madison Seating accepted any wrongdoing and whether or not there was any monetary fine.